kerinin/daggregator/README.md

 Creates a flow from node `<source id>` to nodes `<target1 id>` and `<target2 id>`.

-Returns 200 if the flow already exists or was successfully created.

-Returns 404 if the source node don't exist.
-Implicitly creates the target nodes if they don't exist.
+Implicitly creates the nodes if they don't exist.

-Returns 500 if the flow would create a loop for any of the targets.
-In this case none of the requested flows will be created.

 ### PUT `/node/<target id>/flow_from/<source id>+<source id>`